notchris/mosaico/README.md

 Edited Files: index.html, editor.html

-Be sure to update: list.php, save.php, update.php, data.php with your Database information AND the AJAX requests in editor.html, index.html with the paths the new PHP files.
+Be sure to update: list.php, save.php, update.php, data.php with your Database information AND the AJAX requests in editor.html, index.html with your paths to the PHP files.
 I will consolidate these files and the requests to them soon.

 # Contact me